Experience Online Events With Real Life Feels In NOWHERE

 "From the rush of attending an electrifying concert to the awe of exploring a spellbinding art installation, we live and breathe to create experiences that uniquely connect audiences.
 That's why we're beyond thrilled to introduce NOWHERE, the first online event space where you can truly be present, whether feeling the raw energy of a virtual performance or serendipitously vibing with a stranger you just met," raves Jon Morris, NOWHERE CEO.

-NOWHERE's notable investors include Shasta Ventures (15 unicorns), Scott Anderson (founder Intersection/Public Records), Rosemary Macedo (co-founder QS Investors), Adam Krellenstein (CTO Symbiont), Robert C. Wolcott, (Founder, TWIN Global & Booth Professor), Adam Berenzweig (CTR labs), The Feast, Art + People, Robert C. Wolcott, Rabbi Irwin Kula, Kristina Libby, Elsewhere, and Passionfruit.
+NOWHERE's notable investors include Shasta Ventures (15 unicorns), Scott Anderson (founder Intersection/Public Records), Rosemary Macedo (co-founder QS Investors), Adam Krellenstein (CTO Symbiont), Robert C. Wolcott, (Founder, TWIN Global & Booth Professor), Adam Berenzweig (CTR labs), Yaniv Sarig (Co-Founder/CEO Mohawk).

 View original content:http://www.prnewswire.com/news-releases/experience-online-events-with-real-life-feels-in-nowhere-301240963.html